 Buy your book in late June...

-...you may get the current year's book for $9.99 and free shipping, so you'll definitely pay for the book with one coupon!
+...you may get the current year's book for $9.99 (or less) and free shipping, so you'll definitely pay for the book with one coupon!

 Personally, I don't like paying more than I have to.
 But I tend to use the Entertainment book more during late spring and summer, so I buy my book in March.